Greater glider: Physiology

 Heat management in the greater gliders is performed by licking extremities and the ventral body surface, and direct evaporation is the main method of cooling.
 They can also use their gliding membranes to reduce heat loss by increasing the layer of insulation at the skin surface.
 The gliders are not well equipped to handle high ambient temperatures as they inefficiently use water for evaporation via salivation despite arboreal habitats often having limited water accessibility.

 These gliders can digest low nutrient foliage, specifically eucalypt leaf matter, which contains a variety of phenolic and terpenoid compounds and a high concentration of lignified fibre.
 These animals can digest about 50–60% of the leaf during its passage through the gut.
 Their guts have a specialized caecum that contains a population of bacteria that ferment food residues that remain undigested in the small intestine.
 For a population in a eucalypt forest near Maryborough, Queensland, it has been calculated that their daily energy intake is about 1130 kJ, which is provided by about 45 to 50 g of dry matter daily.

 Mature females will give birth to a single joey each year which is typically born in late autumn or early winter.
 The underdeveloped offspring will then spend the next four months within the pouch of the mother to suckle and develop, and will remain within the security of the pouch until nine months of age.

 Distribution and habitat

 Greater gliders are found in southern Queensland, eastern Australia, southeastern New South Wales, and the montane forests of the Victorian central highlands.
 It is usually tracked via spotlighting on transects (considered to underestimate the actual population size), radio tagging and owl-call playback.
+In 2025, endangered Greater gliders were discovered living in the Ewingar State Forest.

 The greater gliders choose habitat based on several factors, with the dominant factor being the presence of specific species of eucalypt.
 Distribution levels are higher in regions of montane forest containing manna gum (E. viminalis) and mountain gum (E. dalrympleana, E. obliqua).
 Furthermore, the presence of E. cypellocarpa appears to improve the quality of habitat for the greater gliders in forests dominated by E. obliqua.
 Another factor determining population density is elevation.
 Optimal levels are 845 m above sea level.
 Within a forest of suitable habitat, they prefer overstorey basal areas in old-growth tree stands.